So, you’re looking to find out about some of the PROS and CONS of Affiliate marketing?

 - How to build an email list.

-But it’s not rocket science though, you can start to make money as you’re figuring all this stuff out.
+It’s not rocket science though, you can start to make money as you’re figuring all this stuff out.
 You do not need to be an expert to get started.

-You don’t need to be an expert in your niche area to make money online.
+You don’t need to be an expert in your niche area to make money online either.

-So, unlike a lot of things, it is really straight forward to get started and you don’t need a huge skill set.
+So, unlike a lot of things, you don’t need a huge skill set to get started.

 The skills you don’t know, you can learn as you go, without too much stress.